MoShirko/Google-Clone-1.0/README.md

 # Google-Clone

-This Google Clone project aims to replicate the functionality of a search engine using modern web technologies.
-Through web scraping, indexing, and ranking algorithms, the clone will be able to retrieve and display relevant search results based on user queries.
-This project provided us a valuable opportunity to understand search engine mechanics and build our own search engine.
+Our Google Clone project aims to replicate the functionality of Google’s search engine using modern web technologies.
+Using Google’s public API the clone is able to retrieve and display relevant search results based on user queries.
+This project provided us a valuable opportunity to understand search engine mechanics through web scraping, indexing, and ranking algorithms.

 ![image](https://github.com/MoShirko/Google-Clone/assets/109438051/eadc6dbc-52b5-42e3-9be2-95381b70e90b)